robmuh/robmuh.github.com/_posts/2014-12-01-buyers-guide.markdown

 ## Three Computers in One

-You pay more of a Mac in general, but if you pay a bit more to have Windows put on it you get two computers for the price of one.
+It seems like you are paying more for a Mac, but if you pay a bit more to have quality hardware and a machine you can put both Mac OS *and* Windows on then you are paying for two computers.
 Then if you add a Linux virtual machine (like our Ubuntu Desktop on a Stick) you get three.
 Mac is the only computer that allows developers to create software for all three main operating systems and *every* mobile platform that exists.
 This is why Macs dominate the developer desktop and laptop market.